Jayden-Marshall/IT-LabSeries/Part1/PART1README.md

 # IT Lab Setup Part 1

 This repository provides a guide and resources for setting up a basic IT lab using VirtualBox and Windows Server 2016.
-This lab is intended for beginners in IT, particularly those interested in help desk and IT support roles.
+This lab is intended for beginners in IT, particularly those interested in Help Desk and IT support roles.

 ## Requirements